arifimtiaz216/GRACE-automated-patient-summary-report-generator/Negation-detection/readme.md

-stanford parser for NEG detection on contexts.
-Worked on forum data.
+stanford parser and NegEx for NEG detection on contexts.